-The Comprehensive Written Examination is one of the requirements of the Postdoctoral Master's Degree Program in clinical and translational science.
-The written exam will demonstrate your ability to integrate and synthesize the core competencies of the program.
+The Written Comprehensive Examination, a requirement of the Postdoctoral Master's Degree Program, demonstrates your ability to integrate and synthesize the core competencies of the program.

 Scheduling your exam

 The exam is offered the third Tuesday of January, April and September.

 Registration is held each November for the following year with the program education specialist.
 Late registration is accepted at least six weeks prior to your proposed exam date.

 Note: Exams are limited to 12 scholars per session.
 Plan accordingly and register early.